ThoughtRiver/ltss2019_thoughtriver/PITCHME.md

 - Party detection as extraction of constitutive statement. (re: Legal Rule ML (http://docs.oasis-open.org/legalruleml/legalruleml-core-spec/v1.0/legalruleml-core-spec-v1.0.html))

++++

+@snap[midpoint text-04]
+This [type of agreement] (the “Agreement”) is made on …………. (“Effective Date”).

+BETWEEN:

+XAVIER INC whose operational office is at Greenville Park, Los Angeles, CA, 923040, USA (“XAVIER”);

+and

+YOLO LTD with its registered office at Stream Business Park, Santa Monica, CA, 90404, USA (“YOLO”).

+Separately a “party” and together the “parties”.
+@snapend
 ---

 ## Jurisdiction

+@snap[midpoint text-04]
+6.1 This Agreement shall be governed for all purposes by the laws of Sudan and the parties irrevocably submit to the exclusive jurisdiction of the courts of North Korea.
+@snapend

 ---

-## Normative statements

-Confidentiality example
+## Behavioural prescriptions and normative conditions

+- statements of rights, prohibitions, obligations
+- and the states of the world where they apply
+- e.g. confidentiality clauses in NDAs

+Notes:
-confidentiality-use-for-purpose - Does the agreement specify that there is an obligation on the parties to only use confidential information for the purpose of the agreement?
+- confidentiality-use-for-purpose - Does the agreement specify that there is an obligation on the parties to only use confidential information for the purpose of the agreement?

----
++++

+@snap[midpoint text-06]
+The use of the Confidential Information by the Recipient hereunder shall be limited solely to and for the purposes of Project Microsoft (the “Permitted Use”).
+@snapend

++++

 ## Prescriptive statements with 'polarity'